hoetmaaiers/url2png-gem/README.markdown

 ### API Version
-From version 0.1.0 and up this gem is using version 4 of the url2png API.
+From version 0.1.0 and up this gem is using version 4 of the url2png API.<br>
 Version 0.0.7 is the last one using version 3 of the API.